Changing Golf Shafts – When I Use a Shaft From a Different Company Do I Use the Same Flex I Currently Play?

 Sometimes and then again, sometimes not.
-Sorry but that’s the truth because there are no standards in the golf industry for how stiff any of the letter flex codes are.
-Never have been and never will because the various golf companies don’t want that.
+Sorry but that’s the truth because there are no standards in the golf industry for how stiff any of the letter flex codes are from company to company.
+There never have been and never likely will be any sort of flex/stiffness standards in the industry because the vast majority of the various golf equipment companies don’t want that.
 So the R flex from one company can have the same stiffness as the S flex from another company or even the same stiffness as the A flex from a third company.
 Not only that, but the same flex of different shaft models within the SAME company is not necessarily going to be the same stiffness.

 Sound a little confusing?
 Or a little bit like that’s not the way it should be?